SimplGy/simplgy.github.io/blog/_posts/2018-11-25-range-slider-two-handles.md

 	 b.min = pivot + 1;
   }

-  // Amount of visual/presentation space proporitonal to steps a.style.flexGrow = stepsIn(a); // how many steps in input `a`?
+  // Amount of visual/presentation space proportional to steps a.style.flexGrow = stepsIn(a); // how many steps in input `a`?
   b.style.flexGrow = stepsIn(b);
 }